mojohaus/versions/versions-maven-plugin/src/site/markdown/index.md

   released and replaces them with the corresponding release version.
 * [versions:use-next-releases](./use-next-releases-mojo.html) searches the pom for all non-SNAPSHOT versions which have been a newer release and replaces them with the next release version.
-* [versions:use-latest-releases](./use-latest-releases-mojo.html) searches the pom for all non-SNAPSHOT versions which have been a newer release and replaces them with the latest release version.
+* [versions:use-latest-releases](./use-latest-releases-mojo.html) searches the pom for all dependencies using *release* versions (i.e. not SNAPSHOT and not versions ending with a year-month-day suffix) and replaces them with the latest *release* version.
 * [versions:use-next-snapshots](./use-next-snapshots-mojo.html) searches the pom for all non-SNAPSHOT versions which have been a newer -SNAPSHOT version and replaces them with the next -SNAPSHOT version.
 * [versions:use-latest-snapshots](./use-latest-snapshots-mojo.html) searches the pom for all non-SNAPSHOT versions